technoabsurdist/anchor-terminal/README.md

-Deposit, Withdraw, and Get your balance of Anchor Protocol
+Deposit, Withdraw, and Get your balance of Anchor Protocol from the comfort of your terminal

---Challenge with friend to see who can do a cooler crypto app in one hour--
+Functionality:

+(1) Deposit

+(2) Withdrawal

+(3) Check Balance

+(4) Quit
 <br />

 Made by @technoabsurdist